albertoCCz/plutusCourse/Week04/Lecture4.md

 You can observe, almost at the top of the console output, the contract log message we wrote.
 This is great!

 ## Throwing vs Handling errors
-When executing a contract, as with any other piece of code, an error can happen.
+When executing a contract, as with any other piece of code, an error can occur.
 The behaviour of errors inside the contract monad is the expected one: the execution stops and an error message is shown in the console.
-To explore this a bit and to see the difference with the log message we just studied, let us add a line of code to the contract code which ends up as follows:
+To explore this a bit and see the difference with the log message we just saw, let us add a line of code to the contract code as follows:
 ```haskell
 myContract1 :: Contract () BlockchainActions Text ()
 myContract1 = do
     void $ Contract.throwError "BOOM!"
     Contract.logInfo @String "Hello from the contract!"
 ```
-If we run again the test (do not forget to change the contract name from `myContract` to `myContract1` in the trace, or to define a new one along with a new test), we will be prompted with something like this:
+If we run the test again (do not forget to change the contract name from `myContract` to `myContract1` in the trace, or to define a new one along with a new test), we will be prompted with something like this:
 ```
 Prelude Week04.Contract> test1
 Slot 00000: TxnValidate af5e6d25b5ecb26185289a03d50786b7ac4425b21849143ed7e18bcd70dc4db8